pablo-icm/emm/content/publication/del-campo-diversity-2015/index.md

 M
 etazoa and their unicellular relatives and (ii) the
 F
 ungi and their unicellular relatives.
-There is, however, little knowledge of the role of opisthokont microbes in many natural environments, especially among non‐metazoan and non‐fungal opisthokonts.
-Here, we begin to address this gap by analysing high‐throughput 18
+There is, however, little knowledge of the role of opisthokont microbes in many natural environments, especially among non-metazoan and non-fungal opisthokonts.
+Here, we begin to address this gap by analysing high-throughput 18
 S rDNA
 and 18
 S rRNA